-- Does not want; and - Offends, humiliates, and/or intimidates them; and - Is either sexual, or targets them because of their race, sex, pregnancy, marital status, age, disability, homosexuality, or transgender.
+- Does not want; and - Offends, humiliates, and/or intimidates them; and - Is either sexual, and/or targets them due to circumstances out of their control which includes race, gender, pregnancy, marital status, age, disability, or sexual orientation.
 Harassment is a form of discrimination and is against the law under antidiscrimination laws.